Hearing Impaired Resource

 The resource base at St Clere’s School supports hearing-impaired students in Thurrock who have a statement for Special Educational Needs.

 The team supporting these students comprises of the Head of the Resource Base who is a Qualified Teacher of the Deaf, Communication Support Workers, a Deaf Instructor and Specialist Learning Support Assistants.
-We also have a dedicated Transition Coordinator for Key Stage 2-3 and 4-5.
+We also have a dedicated Transition Coordinator for Key Stage 2-3 (Primary to Secondary) and 4-5 (Secondary to Further Education).

 At St Clere’s we offer total communication methods which range from British Sign Language (BSL) to Oral Communication.
 Most students wear hearing aids and have additional FM radio aid equipment to help them access spoken information in lessons.

 The role of the resource base is to support the Deaf and Hearing Impaired students educationally, socially and emotionally to ensure they are fully included in school life alongside their hearing peers.
 Students are encouraged to become confident, independent members of the school community through support from a Key Worker.
 In addition to this we provide a Social and Communication Skills Scheme (Lego Club) within the Resource Base.

 Please contact us if you would like to arrange a visit or make an appointment.

 Telephone 01375 641001